 - 4 tbsp butter Olive oil can be used, butter is best!

-- 2 tbsp white vinegar Any vinegar lighter than balsamic, like seasoned rice wine vinegar.
+- 2 tbsp white vinegar Any white vinegar, or rice wine vinegar.

 - 2 tbsp water